 "Sprint Center has brought the spotlight to Kansas City for five great years.
 It opened as a collaboration of some of our city's best design firms highlighting our talent to the world.
 As each performer takes the stage in front of sold out crowds, the Sprint Center has become exactly what we set out to build --- a world-class arena bring world-class acts to Kansas City.
 It is the anchor for our rebuilt and revitalized downtown.
-Kansas City is proud to wish Sprint Center a happy anniversary," said Mayor Sly James.
+Kansas City is proud to wish Sprint Center a happy anniversary,"

 The economic impact study calculated the economic multiplier for Sprint Center at 1.97 – for every $1.00 of spending related to Sprint Center, $1.97 in economic activity is generated.